Company No. 8576451

 Owain Jones FGS is a Professor of Environmental Humanities at Bath Spa University (UK).
 He works mainly in cultural geography and has published a number of peer-reviewed research articles in international geography and related social science journals.
 He has two main areas of research and writing interests; geographies of nature-culture and children’s geographies.
 Within the former he focuses upon animal geographies, place/landscape/dwelling, and tidalgeographies (and temporal rhythms of landscape).

 Huw Griffiths Lic Ac is an experienced meditation teacher and delivers Mindfulness Based Stress Reduction (MBSR).
 A long term meditator who, for over thirty years has attended many Buddhist based teachings and retreats in support of his own personal practice.
-Huw is also a Five Element Acupuncturist who has been in practice for over 24 years, experienced within the field of mind/body/health specializing in working with stress related illness.
-He also loves the outdoors and runs Mindfulness in the Woods courses with EcoWild.
+Huw is also a Five Element Acupuncturist of 25 years, experienced within the field of mind/body/health specializing in working with stress related illness.
+He also loves the outdoors and runs Mindfulness and Tai Chi (Tao Yin Fa) courses with EcoWild both in Chew Valley and Greyfield Woods.

 After many years working in the local area as a Gardener and in Forest School, as well as roaming the Mendips in her spare time with dogs and children, Andy is a fount of knowledge and creative ideas in the natural world.
 She is also a member of the Frukes (Frome Ukelele Band), plays flute, and has a BA degree in Music.

 When Lorna is not out having fun in the woods with EcoWild she is a Teaching Assistant at St Mary’s school in Timsbury.
-She is also completing a degree in Early Childhood studies, and has a great understanding of the needs and interests of children.
+She has a degree in Early Childhood studies, and a great understanding of the needs and interests of children.
 Also a qualified driving instructor and a creative craftswoman; she has many strings to her bow!

 Supporting evidence for EcoWild’s work